-Five Facts on Discharge Petition
+Five Facts on Discharge Petitions

 As President Biden cuts his Asia-Pacific trip short to return to Washington for face-to-face negotiations to lift the debt ceiling, Democratic members of the House of Representatives continue to call for using a “discharge petition” as a backup plan to raise if negotiations fail.